caodoc/caodoc.github.io/themes/chloe/content/repo.md

 ## [Neon](https://github.com/caodoc/neon)

-A website that my friend made for K12 NQD in THPTQG 2023.
-Good luck!
+A good luck website me and my friend made for K12 NQD on THPTQG 2023.
+All the best!

 ## [PIANS](https://github.com/caodoc/PIANS)